matomo-org/developer-documentation/docs/generated/master/Piwik/API/Request.md

 The Request class is used throughout Piwik to call API methods.
-The difference between using Request and calling API methods directly is that Request will do more after calling the API including: apply generic filters, apply queued filters, and handle the **flat** and **label** query parameters.
+The difference between using Request and calling API methods directly is that Request will do more after calling the API including: applying generic filters, applying queued filters, and handling the **flat** and **label** query parameters.

 Additionally, the Request class will **forward current query parameters** to the request which is more convenient than calling [Common::getRequestVar()](/api-reference/Piwik/Common#getrequestvar) many times over.

-In most cases, using a Request object to query the API is the right way to go.
+In most cases, using a Request object to query the API is the correct approach.

+### Post-processing

+The return value of API methods undergo some extra processing before being returned by Request.
+To learn more about what happens to API results, read [this](/guides/piwiks-web-api#extra-report-processing).

+### Output Formats

+The value returned by Request will be serialized to a certain format before being returned.
+To see the list of supported output formats, read [this](/guides/piwiks-web-api#output-formats).

 ### Examples